5 Proven Strategies for Effective Team Communication

 People are put on a project for a reason.
-So whatever their roles, titles or positions, all team members should be accountable for their behaviour and show respect to their colleagues.
+So whatever their roles, titles or positions, all team members should be accountable for their behavior and show respect to their colleagues.

 Sometimes high-level team members are given all the attention and their opinion has more weight.
 But don’t make this mistake!
-All team members should feel comfortable to communicate freely – great ideas are great ideas, no matter who they come from.
+All team members should feel comfortable communicating freely – great ideas are great ideas, no matter who they come from.

 Convincing everyone that you’re right may seem like a big win.
 But such “victories” can affect the team morale in a negative way.
 When team members see there is no reason to put energy into voicing their opinion, they stop communicating altogether.

 No project can be successful with a team of one.
 So if you want to complete the project successfully, egos should be left at the door.